tkuhlman/gopwsafe/README.md

 Details on this installation are in the gotk3 [project wiki](https://github.com/gotk3/gotk3/wiki#installation).

 After the dependencies are installed a normal go build is all that is needed.
-The build make target in the project will create a fully static build so the machines where the project is run need not have the build dependencies installed.